New Radar Station on Puig de Randa: The White Dome Is Gone — and What's Missing

 1. Plan logistics smarter: Schedule deliveries for early morning hours and run heavy transports outside weekend peak times.
 A temporary bypass could spare the sensitive lower slopes.

 2. Transparency and local communication: Regular information meetings, a local construction liaison and visible site plans at the parking area help reduce misunderstandings.
-Visitor panels explain the technical reasons and the timeline until April 2026 — so locals and guests know what to expect.
+Visitor panels explain the technical reasons and the timeline until April 2026 — so locals and guests know what to expect, and lessons from other local installations have shown the value of clear public information, see More radar on Cathedral Street: Do the boxes plug the real gaps?.

 3. Landscape protection and design: Color adaptations for the masts, green screening berms at critical points and an assessment of whether the old dome can be reused as a viewing feature or interpretation center.